Market Recap: July 2, 2026, The Day in Numbers

 GROUP BY et_time

-ORDER BY et_time2.13 billion shares in the opening half hour, a 0.81 billion trough at 14:30, and 2.3 billion into the holiday-eve close.
+ORDER BY et_time2.13 billion shares in the opening half hour, a 0.81 billion trough at 14:30, 2.3 billion into the holiday-eve close, the final bucket the day's biggest, as the closing auction pulls resting orders into one print.

 The options tape: the shifted weekly lands